Things To Do

 - Taylor Brooke Winery - Part of the CT Wine Trail, with tastings, tours and a gift shop.

 - Golf - Two public courses: Woodstock Golf Course and Driving Range across from Roseland Park ( 9 hole, with driving range [grass, mat], putting green, chipping, clubhouse pro shop and snacks) and Harrisville Golf Course, and Harrisville Golf Course (9 holes, pro shop, snacks).
+We also have a new 18 hole Frisbee Disc Golf Course located at Camp Nahaco!
+Click here to read more about it!

 - Little League